wangwen-whu/WTW-Dataset/README.md

 - run the ```xmltohtml.py``` to change the xml to html form.(To be updated)

 ## Model link
 Our model Cycle-Centernet has been used as Alibaba's online business software, so we can't open the model code.
-If you need to test, you can use the following online [test link](https://duguang.aliyun.com/experience?type=universal&subtype=table#intro)
+If you need to test, you can use the following online [test link](https://duguang.aliyun.com/experience?type=universal&subtype=table#intro) to try the different table images.

 ## Citation:
 If you use the dataset, please consider citing our work-